gzileni/pyaws_s3/README.md

 ## Description

-`S3Client` is a Python class that simplifies interaction with AWS S3 for uploading, managing, and deleting files.
-It supports uploading images, DataFrames, PDFs, and generating pre-signed URLs.
+`S3Client` is a Python class that simplifies interaction with AWS S3 for uploading, downloading, managing, and deleting files.
+It supports uploading images, DataFrames, PDFs, generating pre-signed URLs, downloading files, listing files, and deleting individual files.

 ## Installation